egor-tensin/wireguard-config/README.md

 Jekyll doesn't provide native support for generating a static website which can be browsed without running a web server.
-One easy workaround is to `wget` the website and convert the links using `make wget`.
+One workaround is to `wget` the website (use `make wget`).
+The truly static version will be downloaded to the .wget/ directory.

 License
 -------